 The QUALITY of the contacts also makes a huge amount of difference.

 - How up to date are they?

 - Do they include personal email addresses and phone numbers, or just generic newsdesk details?
-Individual details are critical for making personalized pitches.
+Individual details are critical for crafting personalized pitches.

 - Are the journalists’ social media details available?

 - How detailed is the information about the writers’ duties and interests?